Multilevel Monte Carlo Variational Inference: Background

-Although many methods with low-variance sampling have been proposed in the MCMC context such as~\cite{lyne15, georgoulas17}, the idea of using more sophisticated Monte Carlo sampling to reduce the variance of the estimator in the MCVI framework has only been investigated recently.
-The object of this framework is to improve the $\mathcal{O}(N^{-1})$ rate of the gradient estimator's variance. \citet{Ranganath14} and \citet{Ruiz16} suggested using quasi-Monte Carlo (QMC), and \citet{Tran17} applied it to a specific model.
-Recently, \citet{Buchholz18a} proposed a variance reduction method by using randomized QMC (RQMC), called QMCVI, which can achieve, in the best case, the $\mathcal{O}(N^{-2})$ rate of the variance in the MCVI framework.
-However, it is known that estimation with QMC-based methods is sometimes worse than that with MC methods because of a potentially bad interaction between the underlying deterministic points and the function to be estimated~\cite{Lemi09}.
+{The idea of using a more sophisticated method of Monte Carlo sampling to reduce the variance of the estimator has been adopted in a Markov Chain Monte Carlo (MCMC) context, e.g., \citet{lyne15} and \citet{georgoulas17}, but has only recently been explored in the MCVI framework.} The objective of this framework is to improve the $\mathcal{O}(N^{-1})$ rate of the gradient estimator's variance. \citet{Ranganath14} and \citet{Ruiz16} suggested using quasi-Monte Carlo (QMC), and \citet{Tran17} applied it to a specific model.
+Recently, \citet{Buchholz18a} have proposed a variance reduction method that uses randomized QMC (RQMC), called QMCVI, which can achieve, in the best case, the $\mathcal{O}(N^{-2})$ rate of the variance in the MCVI framework.
+However, it is known that estimation with QMC-based methods is sometimes worse than that with MC methods because of a potentially unfavorable interaction between the underlying deterministic points and the function to be estimated~\citep{Lemi09}.